"Tush push" ban fails at NFL spring league meetings after Philadelphia Eagles' Super Bowl win

 The Eagles will travel to Lambeau Field in Week 10 for a game on Monday Night Football in the 2025 season.

-At the NFL owners meetings, Eagles owner Jeffrey Lurie sounded off on potentially banning the play, saying that health and safety of the players is the most important thing when evaluating the play, but the numbers were never provided to him.
+At the NFL owners meetings, Lurie sounded off on potentially banning the play, saying that the health and safety of the players is the most important thing when evaluating the play, but the numbers were never provided to him.

 "I don't ever remember a play being banned because a single team or a few teams were running it effectively.
 It's part of what I think that I love and we love most about football is it's a chess match.
 Let the chess match play out," Lurie said at the time.